ansible/ansible/docsite/rst/become.rst

 Directives
 -----------
-These can be set from play to task level, but are overriden by connection variables as they can be host specific.
+These can be set from play to task level, but are overridden by connection variables as they can be host specific.

 become
     set to 'true'/'yes' to activate privilege escalation.